Kuimulang: Astrology

 Kuimulang is traditionally associated with the constellation Andromeda, which becomes prominently visible in the night sky around mid-November in the Northern Hemisphere.
 Andromeda is notable in modern astronomy for containing the Andromeda Galaxy (also known historically as the Andromeda Nebula), a spiral galaxy approximately 2.5 million light-years away from Earth.
 This galaxy is one of the closest large galaxies to the Milky Way and is often described as a “small universe” due to its immense size and complexity.

 Within the Andromeda constellation, there is a star cluster known in some East Asian traditions as Kui Xiu (奎宿), or the "Four-legged Fish Palace," part of the twenty-eight lunar mansions system used in Chinese astronomy.
 Kui Xiu is named for its fish-like shape and is associated with the mansion Heshan Su (和善宿), which literally means "harmonious" or "gentle" mansion.
 The imagery of a "fish palace" reflects the constellation's form and symbolism in these cultural star maps.

+In ancient Chinese astrology, the "Heavenly Wolf Star" (天狼星) and wolves were symbols of violence, ferocity, and war, as seen in the famous line "西北望，射天狼" ("Looking northwest, shoot the Heavenly Wolf").
+However, through the idea of wujibifan (物极必反, "things reverse when they reach an extreme"), Chinese folklore later transformed Kui Xing (奎星) into a God of Literature known as Wenquxing or Kuixing.
+He later became a deity worshipped by scholars before taking the imperial examinations.